Heathrow Reimagined:

 Record-breaking passenger numbers, an airport at near-full capacity and the prospect of a third runway all mask the fundamental problem with Heathrow.

-For too long, the regulatory model’s failure to constrain the monopoly has harmed consumers, led to squandered spending and diminished Heathrow’s hub status and competitiveness.
+For too long, the regulatory model’s failure to constrain Heathrow’s monopoly position has harmed consumers, led to squandered spending and diminished Heathrow’s hub status and competitiveness.

 To ensure future investment offers value for money, there must be wholesale reform, which is necessary and achievable without delaying spades in the ground for expansion.